ClaveConsulting/react-hooks/Readme.md

   This is run by github actions to publish new versions automatically.

-- `npm run ci-test`: Run by ci when a branch is pushed.

-  This is run by github actions to test in a branch.

 ### Commit messages

 For automatic versioning to work correctly the [angular commit convention](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular#angular-convention) is used.
 In short, your commit message should look like this: